Coderz75/Slackerz-CPP-Package/README.md

 When using this, it is reccomended to turn on sync, or to put init_slackerz(1); at the front of your code

+Clear should work for most nixes, but on windows you need windows 10 or above

 It follows this syntax:

       void clear();